-Pelosi-Trump feud at boiling point after 'meltdown' at White House; Dissension in the 'Squad'?
+Pelosi-Trump feud at boiling point after 'meltdown' at White House; Rep. Elijah Cummings dead

 Good morning and welcome to Fox News First.
 Here's what you need to know as you start your Thursday ...